 Almost any time a penis is in a vagina, pregnancy can happen.
 Semen (also referred to as cum) contains sperm.
 When sperm meets an egg inside a woman’s body, fertilization occurs.
 This fertilized egg (embryo) attaches itself to the wall of the uterus to possibly grow into a fetus and eventually a baby.

 Signs of Pregnancy

 For most people, the first sign of pregnancy is not getting their period at the expected time.

-Once a fertilized egg attaches itself to the inside of the uterus, the body will stop the monthly cycles of releasing more eggs and shedding the bloody uterine lining—so your period won’t come.
+Once a fertilized egg attaches itself to the inside of the uterus, the body will stop the monthly cycles of releasing more eggs and shedding the bloody uterine lining—so in most cases, your period won’t come.